A VP’s 4 tips to running a successful sales meeting

-Have you ever been to a sales meeting and thought to yourself — “why are we here?”
+Have you ever been to a sales meeting and thought to yourself, “Why are we here?”
 You sit and listen through a big spiel, but there’s no real rhyme or reason to the structure of the meeting.

-1. Get input from team members to inform your sales meetings
+1. Use input from team members to inform your sales meetings

 One of the best ways to get input from team members is to ask them to bring three examples of customer-related inquiries or challenges to the meeting.

 If the customer-related inquiry or challenge doesn’t stretch across different team members, it could mean a rep is facing a more unique issue.
 In that case, you can make a note to follow up with reps individually after your meeting.